Towards unbiased recovery of cosmic filament properties: the role of spine curvature and optimized smoothing: Smoothing the filament spine

 \section{Smoothing the filament spine}

-Here, we briefly describe two of smoothing techniques used to process the spines obtained using a filament finder: the widely used neighbour smoothing, and Fourier smoothing, which we introduce in this paper.
+Here, we briefly describe two of the smoothing techniques used to process the spines obtained using a filament finder: the widely used neighbour smoothing (which is usually used to process \disp\, spines), and Fourier smoothing, which we introduce in this paper.
 We also describe in detail a way to optimize the smoothing parameters for any given filament.